 It is the Street division's goal to provide courteous and prompt service to the citizens of Camarillo.
 Please do not hesitate to report any street and landscape maintenance concerns.
 Office hours are from 7:00A.M. to 5:00P.M.
 Monday through Friday.
 Division phone number is 805-388-5338.

 Examples of Pavement Markings are the double yellow lines in the center of some streets, white lane lines, white stop bars, bike lane edge lines etc. Pavement marking is important because it identifies the vehicle lanes, bike lanes, turn pockets and stop bars among other pavement markings.
 Over time, pavement markings become faded.
 Many of the city's pavement markings are redone as part of Capital Improvement Projects (CIP's).
 Some markings fade before CIP's can redo them.
 City staff can repaint small sections of faded pavement marking when that becomes necessary.
-Please call (insert) the streets division if you see areas of faded pavement markings.
+Please call the streets division at 805-388-5338, if you see areas of faded pavement markings.

 There are many different kinds of street signs throughout the City of Camarillo.
 Examples are: